Matty Beniers scores in OT, Kraken rally past Capitals 3-2 - WHIZ News

 Beniers won a faceoff scrum to begin the overtime, got a tip from Andre Burakovsky and beat Darcy Kuemper for his 10th goal of the season to extend Seattle’s franchise-record winning streak.

+Per the NHL, it was the fastest overtime goal by a rookie in a regular-season game.

+“It’s all about your your battle level and your 50/50 puck wins and they created that,” Seattle coach Dave Hakstol said.
+“It was a 50/50 bouncing puck, we won that, (Burakovsky) did a good job and Matty had some good opportunities tonight and he finished that one at the right time.”

 Coming off a 10-1-1 November, the Kraken overcame a 2-0 deficit to keep their streak rolling.
-Yanni Gourde scored with 2:27 left in regulation, jamming a rebound past Kuemper after he saved the initial backhand shot from Daniel Sprong.
-Seattle had controlled play for most of the third period and finally got rewarded with Gourde’s third goal of the season that forced overtime.
+Yanni Gourde scored with 2:27 left in regulation, jamming a rebound past Kuemper.
+Seattle controlled play for most of the third period and finally got rewarded with Gourde’s third goal of the season that forced overtime.

 Martin Fehervary and Conor Sheary scored first period goals, but the Capitals were unable to withstand Seattle’s pressure in the second and third periods.

+“Not enough of the good stuff tonight,” Washington coach Peter Laviolette said.
+“Not enough of the right things.”

-Fehervary scored his second of the season at 7:36 and Sheary added a power-play goal with 5:56 to go to give the Capitals a 2-0 lead.
+Fehervary scored at 7:36 and Sheary added a power-play goal with 5:56 to go to give the Capitals a 2-0 lead.
 Alex Ovechkin assisted on both goals, the fourth time in five games Washington’s captain had multiple points.

-Sheary’s goal was his eighth, second on the Capitals behind only Ovechkin.

 WELCOME HOME